arunponnusamy/cvlib/README.md

 `label, confidence = cv.detect_gender(face) `

-Underneath `cvlib` is using a [pre-trained](https://github.com/arunponnusamy/gender-detection-keras) keras model to detect gender from face.
-The accuracy is not so great at this point.
-It still makes mistakes.
-Working on adding a more accurate model.
+Underneath `cvlib` is using an AlexNet-like model trained on [Adience dataset](https://talhassner.github.io/home/projects/Adience/Adience-data.html#agegender) by Gil Levi and Tal Hassner for their [CVPR 2015 ](https://talhassner.github.io/home/publication/2015_CVPR) paper.

 Checkout `gender_detection.py` in `examples` directory for the complete code.